-In the opinion of the Company's management, the accompanying unaudited condensed consolidated financial statements contain all normal recurring adjustments necessary for a fair statement of the Company's interim condensed consolidated financial statements as of and for the six months ended June 30 2012 and June 30, 2013.
-The year-end condensed balance sheet data as of December 31, 2012 was derived from audited financial statements, but does not include all disclosures required by accounting principles generally accepted in the United States of America.
+IN THE OPINION OF THE COMPANY'S MANAGEMENT, THE ACCOMPANYING UNAUDITED CONDENSED CONSOLIDATED FINANCIAL STATEMENTS CONTAIN ALL NORMAL RECURRING ADJUSTMENTS NECESSARY FOR A FAIR STATEMENT OF THE COMPANY'S INTERIM CONDENSED CONSOLIDATED FINANCIAL STATEMENTS AS OF AND FOR THE NINE MONTHS ENDED SEPTEMBER 30, 2012 AND SEPTEMBER 30, 2013.
+THE YEAR-END CONDENSED BALANCE SHEET DATA AS OF DECEMBER 31, 2012 was derived from Audited Financial statements, but does not include all disclosures required by accounting principles generally accepted in the United States of America.
 These unaudited interim condensed consolidated financial statements should be read in conjunction with the Company's consolidated financial statements and related notes as of and for the year ended December 31, 2012.

 The preparation of unaudited interim condensed consolidated financial statements in conformity with US GAAP requires the Company's management to make estimates and assumptions that affect the amounts reported and related disclosures.
 Actual results could materially differ from these estimates.
 The Group bases its estimates on historical experience and various other factors believed to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying value of assets and liabilities that are not readily apparent from other sources.
-Significant accounting estimates reflected in the Company's unaudited interim condensed consolidated financial statements include allowance for doubtful receivables, provision for inventories and advances to suppliers, impairment of long-lived assets, the economic useful lives of property, plant and equipment and intangible assets, assumptions used to measure impairment of goodwill, property, plant and equipment, project assets and intangible assets, certain accrued liabilities including accruals for warranty costs, accounting for share-based compensation, fair value measurements, legal contingencies, and income taxes and related tax valuation allowance, and the assessment of going concern assumption as discussed below.
+Significant accounting estimates reflected in the Company's unaudited interim condensed consolidated financial statements include allowance for doubtful receivables, provision for inventories and advances to suppliers, impairment of long-lived assets, the economic useful lives of property, plant and equipment and intangible assets, certain accrued liabilities including accruals for warranty costs, accounting for share-based compensation, fair value measurements, legal contingencies, and income taxes and related tax valuation allowance, and the assessment of going concern assumption as discussed below.

-The Company has negative working capital at June 30, 2013.
-Management believes that the Company's current cash position as of June 30, 2013, the cash expected to be generated from operations and funds available from borrowings under the bank quotas will be sufficient to meet the Company's operation needs for at least the next twelve months from June 30, 2013.
-However, given that certain bank borrowings and bonds are due within the near term future (Note 15), and possible exercise of the put option of the convertible senior notes on May 15, 2014 (Note 17), sufficient funds may not be available to the Company.
+The Company has negative working capital at September 30, 2013.
+Management believes that the Company's current cash position as of September 30, 2013, the cash expected to be generated from operations and funds available from borrowings under the bank quotas will be sufficient to meet the Company's operation needs for at least the next twelve months from September 30, 2013.
+However, given that certain bank borrowings and bonds are due within the near term future (Note 17), and the put option of the convertible senior notes on May 15, 2014 (Note 20), sufficient funds may not be available to the Company.
 Accordingly, the Company may need to reduce discretionary spending and raise additional funds through public or private equity or debt financing.
-Any additional equity financing may be dilutive to stockholders and debt financing, if available, may involve covenants that would restrict the Company.
-Additional funds may not be available on terms favourable to the Company or at all.
-Failure to manage discretionary spending or raise additional capital or debt financing as required may adversely impact the Company's ability to achieve its intended business objectives.
-The Company believes, although it is not certain, that it will be able to maintain compliance with the convertible senior notes covenants including the put option of the notes on May 15, 2014 to repurchase the notes (Note 17) and repay short term borrowings and other liabilities as those become due for at least the next twelve months from June 30, 2013, and as such, these financial statements are prepared under the going concern assumption which contemplates the realization of assets and the liquidation of liabilities in the ordinary course of business.
+Any additional equity financing may not be available, may involve covenants that would restrict the Company.
+Additional funds through public or private equity to achieve its intended business objectives.
+The Company believes, although it is not certain, that it will be able to maintain compliance with the convertible senior notes covenants including the put option of the notes on May 15, 2014 to repurchase the notes (Note 20) and repay short term borrowings and other liabilities as those become due for at least the next twelve months from September 30, 2013, and as such, these financial statements are prepared under the going concern assumption which contemplates the realization of assets and the liquidation of liabilities in the ordinary course of business.

 NOTES TO THE UNAUDITED INTERIM CONDENSED CONSOLIDATED FINANCIAL STATEMENTS b.
-Consolidation
+Consolidation c.
+Foreign currency translation